a2m8-app/a2m8/README.md

 - make blocking lua functions async with tokio
 - include https://github.com/lenscas/tealr for typed lua and maybe that other lua transpiler
 - make it so all things autohotkey can do can be done with this
+- possibly use lua.load_from_function instead of replacing require

 ## useful mlua issues